Description

 property of the Rigidbody

-class represents the linear damping factor applied to the rigid body.
-Linear damping is a force that reduces the linear velocity of the rigid body over time, simulating the effect of drag or air resistance.
-This property is useful for controlling how quickly a moving object slows down when no external forces are applied.
+class represents the linear damping factor applied to the rigidbody.
+Linear damping is a force that opposes the motion of the rigidbody, effectively reducing its velocity over time.
+This property is useful for simulating effects like air resistance or friction that gradually slow down the object.

 Usage